 New solid-state designs are being developed to address the cost, size, reliability and complexity issues of mechanical scanning LiDARs.
-Built with no mechanical components, SSL do have some limitations in field-of-view coverage (usually not exceeding 90 to 120 degrees), but their lower cost provides the capability of combining two or more sensors to increase the area covered.
+Built with no mechanical components, SSL does have some limitations in field-of-view coverage (usually not exceeding 90 to 120 degrees), but their lower cost provides the capability of combining two or more sensors to increase the area covered.

 Basic Geeky bits

-RS-LiDAR-M1 is based on the unique LeddarEngine, which consists of a suite of automotive-grade and functional safety certified systems on chip (SoCs) working in tandem with the LeddarSP signal processing software.
+RS-LiDAR-M1 is based on the unique LeddarEngine, which consists of a suite of automotive-grade and functional safety-certified systems on chip (SoCs) working in tandem with the LeddarSP signal processing software.

-You need more?
+Do you need more?
 Well, In a Nutshell Leddar™ is a proprietary LiDAR technology that can detect, locate and measure objects, including liquids and people, in a given field of view.